Skip to main content

 • The purchase of capital equipment was not included in the award budget, or

-• The PI or PO wishes to purchase a piece of capital equipment different from that included in the award budget.
+• The PI or PO wishes to purchase capital equipment that is not included in the award budget.

 Provide a generalized specification (cost, description) and justify the need for the equipment with the statement of work (why do you need the equipment).